Xe/site/blog/career-advice-2019-06-18.markdown

  - career
 ---

-# Advice to People Nurturing a Career in Computering

 Computering, or making computers do things in exchange for money, can be a surprisingly hard field to break into as an outsider.
 There's lots of jargon, tool holy wars, flamewars about the "right" way to do things and a whole host